sjsanc/network-plus/1_networking_concepts.md

 **[Appliances](#appliances)**
 - **Physical & Virtual**
+	- *Hub*
+		- A device that repeats incoming traffic to all ports.
+		- Has no knowledge of devices beyond connections tatus.
 	- *Router*
 		- Routes packets between networks (L3)
 		- Handles addressing and routing tables
 		- Connects over LAN and WAN
+		- Router connects two networks (or subnets).
+It defines the network gateway boundary.
 	- *Switch*
-		- Forwards frames within a network (L2)
 		- Uses MAC addressing and VLAN for traffic segmentation
-		- Connects computers within a local network, such as an office
+		- Connects computers within a local network, such as an office.
+		- *Layer 2*
+			- Most common type
+			- Uses MAC addresses to forward data packets
+		- *Layer 3*
+			- Uses IP addresses to forward data frames
+			- Allows inter-VLAN routing using switch virtual interfaces (SVIs), which create default gateways.
 	- *Intrusion Detection System (IDS)*
 		- Monitors network traffic for suspicious activity
 		- Signature-based or anomaly-based